 For more detailed instructions, please view this strike anchor installation video.

 Some advantages in using the strike anchor are:

-Pallet racks increase storage space and allow inventory to be stored in a more effective manner.
-It is important to install these racks correctly and safely to reduce on-site injuries and improve productivity.
-By taking the time to research the specific application and reading the steps above, as well as conferring with contracting experts- you are on the way to a more productive, effective warehouse!
+It is important to install racks safely to reduce on-site injuries and improve productivity.
+Taking the time to research the specific application, as well as conferring with contracting experts, can create a more productive, effective warehouse.